LD4P/arm/README.md

 and lists of related topics out of scope of the current project but of interest for future research.
-- Application profiles, formalized in SHACL and accompanied by external ontologies and vocabularies, to support form and display interfaces in [VitroLib](https://github.com/ld4l-labs/vitrolib), an RDF cataloging tool under development in the associated [Linked Data for Libraries Labs](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730) project to support experimental
+- Application profiles, formalized in SHACL and accompanied by external ontologies and vocabularies, to support form and display interfaces in [VitroLib](https://github.com/ld4l-labs/vitrolib), an RDF cataloging tool under development in the associated [Linked Data for Libraries Labs](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730) project.
-RDF cataloging based on these ontologies.
 Two application profiles are under development, one for art and one for rare monographs; these may be merged when complete if there proves to be enough overlap for that to be feasible and productive.
 - Experimental: SHACL validation profiles stored with the associated ontologies, which can be used as a basis for application profiles but whose primary purpose is to define expected implementation of the ontologies independent of any application.
-Some current proof-of-concept application profiles are built on the validation
+Some proof-of-concept application profiles are built on the validation
-SHACL in this way, but when complete we will evaluate the feasibility and usefulness of refactoring all the application profiles according to this model.
+SHACL in this way; when the profiles are complete we will evaluate the feasibility and usefulness of refactoring all the application profiles according to this model.

 The Art and Rare Materials ontologies are a product of the Mellon Foundation-funded Linked Data for Production (LD4P) project, 2016-2018.